XuZhou-cs2020/XuZhou-cs2020.github.io/README.md

 Since I used windows OS for the instruction, you can find another version of instructions [here](https://read.amazon.ca/?ref_=dbs_p_ebk_r00_pbcb_rnvc00&_encoding=UTF8&asin=B01A2QL9SS) about how to do all the procedure on mac.

-##Authors and Acknowledgments
+## Authors and Acknowledgments
 The resume templates I used in instructions came from [here](https://github.com/sproogen/modern-resume-theme).Thanks for [name] who provide the template and well designed readme.

-Also thanks for [] and [], the group members who provide precious advices to make my files looks better.
+Also thanks for Craig Banahene  and Quinn Wong, the group members who provide precious advices to make my files looks better.

-##FAQ
+## FAQ
 **Q: Is it necessary to using markdown format for the word process?**

 A:Unforturnately, yes.